gemesa/zsofiesandris.hu/README.md

 - [Hostinger](https://www.hostinger.com/1)
     - deploy a VPS (configure FW)
+    - point the domain to the VPS IP address (update the DNS records)
 - [Caddy](https://caddyserver.com/)
     - edit the config file (see below)

 ## Deploy

 The server is running on a [Hostinger](https://www.hostinger.com/1) VPS.

-Prerequisites:
-- point the domain to the VPS IP address (update the DNS records)

 ```
 $ ssh root@<vps-ip> -i ~/.ssh/id_ed25519_vps